caretak3r/secrets-router/SECRETS_ROUTER_INTEGRATION.md

 When you install/upgrade the umbrella chart with `override.yaml`:

+1. Helm merges values: `umbrella/values.yaml` (defaults) + `override.yaml` (customizations)
+2. Child chart defaults from `secrets-router/values.yaml` are used unless overridden
-1. Helm processes `secrets-components.yaml` template
+3. Helm processes `secrets-components.yaml` template
-2. Template generates Dapr Component resources based on `secretStores.stores` values
+4. Template generates Dapr Component resources based on `secretStores.stores` values
-3. Components are created in `{{ .Release.Namespace }}`
+5. Components are created in `{{ .Release.Namespace }}`
-4. Components configure which namespaces secrets can be accessed from
+6. Components configure which namespaces secrets can be accessed from

 ### 2. Secret Access Flow